althea-yuquan-chen/Promptprompt/Open Source Tools.md

 ## 2. Microsoft PromptBench
 https://github.com/microsoft/promptbench

 The prompt benchmarking framework from Microsoft.
-It can handle many prompts at once, and we also need to test 30+ prompts, so it fits what we're doing really well.
-The structure is clear and easy to follow, so it's a strong reference for building our large-scale testing workflow.
+It can handle many prompts at once, and we also need to test 30+ prompts, so it may fits what we're doing really well.

 ## 3. lm-evaluation-harness
 https://github.com/EleutherAI/lm-evaluation-harness/tree/main/tests